|

 they were into arky-ologee and they owned metal detectors.

-Apparently (in arky-ological circles) metal-detectorists are akin to
+arky-ological circles) metal-detectorists are akin to Satan.
+They would

-Satan.
-They would seem to infiltrate arky-ologee clubs to suss out where to
+seem to infiltrate arky-ologee clubs to suss out where to go detectoring and

-surprisingly interesting.
-It was about the Roman villa on the east cliff at
+interesting.
+It was about the Roman villa on the east cliff at Folkestone.

 And following my